I started running the moment I got off the bus.

 Sorry, France.
 That’s not how the US works.

-But actually the real story is: Sorry, Tammy.
-You don’t get your French drivers license.
+But actually the real story is: Sorry, you don’t get your French drivers license.

 She sent me away telling me that someone higher up on the pay scale would look into my peculiar situation and I would be contacted sometime in the future.
 (By email, or by mail?
 I have no idea.
 She used one of those words I can’t tell apart.)